croketillo/SHELLMARKETS/README.md

 # ShellMarkets

 ShellMarkets is a command-line tool (CLI) for retrieving stock market information.
-It uses the Yahoo Finance API to fetch data about specific stocks and provides various options to display detailed information about companies.
+It uses yfinance module to fetch data about specific stocks and provides various options to display detailed information about companies.

 ## Installation